-Indicators used in the State of the Estuary Report range across five topic areas: Water, Habitat, Wildlife, Processes, and People.
+Indicators used in the State of the Estuary Report encompass five topic areas: Water, Habitat, Wildlife, Processes, and People.
 For wildlife, the Sensitive Species tables in Section V also provide a resource for understanding linkages between CCMP actions and critical management issues for threatened and endangered species.
+The San Francisco Estuary Partnership does not perform monitoring directly.
+It relies on partners to undertake the monitoring necessary to assess the health of the Estuary.
+Monitoring data provided in future revisions of the State of the Estuary Report will inform future CCMP revisions.

-For this revision of the CCMP, efforts were made to link CCMP goals, objectives and actions to environmental indicators in the State of the Estuary Report.
-The table below depicts these linkages.
+For this revision of the CCMP, efforts were made to link CCMP goals, objectives, and actions to environmental indicators in the State of the Estuary Report.
+The following table depicts these linkages.
 When considering the stressors, threats, and existing conditions described for each health indicator, most have direct ties to the CCMP at all levels.
-There is no direct indicator for the CCMP's final action, Champion and implement the CCMP, however, because it represents a programmatic approach to engaging related audiences.
+There is no direct indicator for the CCMP's final action, (#32, Champion and implement the CCMP), however, because it represents a programmatic approach to engaging related audiences.

 Some aspects of Estuary health cannot yet be measured by scientifically-defensible indicators.
 These are described as "emerging indicators" in the table below.
 These emerging indicators will inform priorities in future CCMPs and should be added to future State of the Estuary reports.